bastistician/polyCub/README.md

 * `f` is the integrand and needs to take a two-column coordinate matrix as its first argument.

-The `polyCub()` function by default calls `polyCub.SV()`, a C-implementation of *product Gauss cubature*.
+The `polyCub()` function wraps the implemented cubature methods and by default calls `polyCub.SV()`, a C-implementation of *product Gauss cubature*.
-The various implemented cubature methods can also be called directly.
+Directly calling the desired cubature function is preferable, see the list below.

 ### Implemented cubature methods